 The Board also reviewed and considered Fund performance reports provided and discussions that occurred with investment personnel and senior management at Board meetings throughout the year.
-As had been the practice at every quarterly meeting of Trustees throughout the year, representatives of the Manager discussed with the Trustees the recent and longer term performance of the Fund and the measures that the Manager was in the process of instituting, or had instituted, to seek to improve the performance of the Fund, if necessary.
+As had been the practice at every quarterly meeting of Trustees throughout the year, representatives of the Manager discussed with the Trustees the recent and longer term performance of the Fund.
 In expanding orally on the written materials they had provided to the Trustees, the FUSE representatives commented further on the performance of the Fund and discussed the enhancements FUSE has made to its reports.

 The Peer Group for the Fund consisted of the Fund and 14 other large cap growth funds.
-The Peer Universe for this Fund included the Fund, the other funds of the Peer Group, and other large growth funds.
-The Board noted that the annualized total return for the one- and three-year periods outperformed the median of its Peer Group, and for the five- and 10-year periods underperformed the median of its Peer Group.
-The Board also noted that the annualized total return for the one- and three-year periods was in the first quartile of its Peer Universe, and for the five- and 10-year periods was in the third quartile of its Peer Universe.
+The Peer Universe for this Fund included the Fund, the other funds of the Peer Group, and other large cap growth funds.
+The Board noted that the Fund's annualized total return for the one-, three-, five- and 10-year periods outperformed the median of its Peer Group.
+The Board also noted that the annualized total return for the one-year period was in the first quartile of its Peer Universe, and for the three-, five- and 10-year periods was in the second quartile of its Peer Universe.
 The Board further noted that the Fund had outperformed the Fund's benchmark index for the one- and three-year periods and underperformed for the five- and 10-year periods.
 The Board concluded that the Fund's performance was acceptable.